omerbsezer/Fast-Docker/FirstImageFirstContainer.md

-## App1: First Image and First Container
+## App: First Image and First Container

+This scenario shows how to build image from file, how to run docker container from image.

+### Steps

 - Create directory (“example”) on your Desktop.
 - Create file (“index.py”) in “example” directory (copy from below) (this is simple Flask that returns “Hello World” on the browser).